English & American Literatures Requirements

 Senior Program: The ENAM senior program consists of a required one-semester creative or critical thesis of 30-35 pages in length (ENAM 0700, CRWR 0701).
 CRWR 0701 requires the prior completion of one 0100-level CRWR workshop and two 0300-level CRWR workshops.
 Students writing a critical thesis must enroll concurrently in the thesis workshop (ENAM 0710 or CRWR 0711).
 All students will participate in an oral defense of their work with the adviser and second reader of the project.
 Students are encouraged to complete their Junior Seminar requirement before embarking on their senior work.
 Revised guidelines containing deadlines and other details will be available in the spring.

-Honors: Departmental honors will be determined on the basis of course grades in the major, and the senior essay or thesis grade.
-To be considered for honors in any of the three categories (honors, high honors, highest honors), a minimum average of 3.5 in the course grades and a minimum grade of B+ on the essay or thesis is required.
+Honors: Departmental honors will be determined on the basis of course grades in the major, and the senior essay grade.
+To be considered for honors in any of the three categories (honors, high honors, highest honors), a minimum average of 3.5 in the course grades and a minimum grade of B+ on the essay is required.
 In determining the numerical average of course grades, all courses designated ENAM will be counted, as will all other courses that fulfill requirements for the major.
 Fulfillment of the minimum requirement for honors does not guarantee that honors will be awarded.
 Joint majors are eligible to receive the category of honors only.

 Courses for Non-Majors: The Department of English and American Literatures offers a wide variety of courses in literature that are open without prerequisite to all students in the college.
 These include most 0100 and 0200-level courses and some 0300-level courses.
 The ENAM 0103/CMLT 0101, 0201/0204 sequence is intended for declared or potential majors and minors.
 The 0100 level courses are recommended for students, primarily in their first or second years, with interests in comparative, thematic, and theoretical approaches to literature.
 They are especially suitable for meeting the colleges Literature (LIT) distribution requirement.